freenas/freenas-docs/userguide/intro.rst

   `4.6.3
   <https://www.samba.org/samba/history/samba-4.6.3.html>`__.

-* The new :ref:`S3` service has been added, allowing a %brand% system to provide S3 file sharing.
+* The new :ref:`S3` service has been added, allowing the %brand% system to provide S3 file sharing.

 * The Mosh
   `mobile shell <https://mosh.org/>`__